shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 ### "An error occurred: Casa did not start properly" is shown when accessing the application

 This occurs whenever the application failed to start successfully and may be caused by a syntax problem in the configuration file or an inconsistent configuration supplied.
 Check the log to diagnose the problem.
 Try to find a message like "WEBAPP INITIALIZATION FAILED" and see the traces above it.
-Often, errors messages are self-explanatory.
+Often, error messages are self-explanatory.

 Once fixed, please restart the application.
 You will have to see a "WEBAPP INITIALIZED SUCCESSFULLY" message to know that it's working.